sudhamjayanthi/smart-identities/README.md

 # smart identities

-Smart identities are contracts that can be formed by a group of addresses to act as a single identity ✨
+smart identities are contracts that can be formed by a group of addresses to act as a single identity ✨

-Built inspired by this [bounty](https://mirror.xyz/madhavanmalolan.eth/rB9taCl2uKAYb-Hy8QbZPgF4ElB5rNZXMhCEyxp6z0Y)
+built inspired by this [bounty](https://mirror.xyz/madhavanmalolan.eth/rB9taCl2uKAYb-Hy8QbZPgF4ElB5rNZXMhCEyxp6z0Y)